nipy/nipy/doc/devel/tricked_out_emacs.rst

 -------------

-Code checkers within emacs can be useful to check code for errors, unused variables and imports and so on.
+Code checkers within emacs can be useful to check code for errors, unused variables, imports and so on.
 Alternatives are pychecker_, pylint_ and pyflakes_.
 Note that rope_ (below) also does some code checking.  pylint_ and pyflakes_ work best with emacs flymake_, which usually comes with emacs.